 I’ve literally grown up with Sunset in the house, whether it was magazines, how-to or garden books lying around my mother’s and grandmother’s house.
 So imagine the pride that I feel seeing one of the most meaningful places in my life featured right there on page 49!

 And imagine how honored I am to have one of my close friends, and someone whom I greatly admire, Debra Lee Baldwin, write the article.
-Debra and Kathleen Brenzel (Sunset’s garden editor) have occasionally visited my ‘Chick Shack’ at different occasions over the past few years, and while I’ve always felt my office is a special place I never realized that others can also feel its alluring, emotional ‘pull’.
+Debra and Kathleen Brenzel (Sunset’s garden editor) have occasionally visited my ‘Chick Shack’ at different occasions over the past few years, and while I’ve always known my office is a special place to me, I never realized that others can also feel its emotional ‘pull’.
 There’s just something so special about this place, so I thought I’d tell you all a little about it.

 When I was just 10 years old, we moved to this house, and of course the first thing I fell in love with was the spooky, abandoned shed in the back yard.
 My parents cleaned it up a bit, put in a little window and new floor and it quickly became a hideaway for my brother and me.
 We spent many years playing in that shed and having sleepovers with our friends.

 Fast forward a few decades.
 About 12 years ago I moved back, re-married and bought the home (and shed) from my parents.
 While we were busy raising our young children, the shed just sat there storing our junk.
 It wasn’t a total eyesore, though, as my mother and I had fixed up the front a bit so it was rustic and charming from the outside.
 But inside?
-It was a whole different story – it was nothing more than a spider-ridden storage unit, with holes in the floors and walls.My husband, Tom, had been dying to fix up the shed for years, but since I couldn’t quite figure out what I wanted to use it for (definitely NOT a man cave) the remodel never really happened.
-One summer, Tom was ‘between jobs’ and since he had a little free time on his hands pleaded with me, once again, to pleeease let him rip off the flat, leaking roof and get started.
+It was a whole different story – it was nothing more than a spider-ridden storage unit with holes in the floors and walls.My husband, Tom, had been dying to fix up the shed for years, but since I couldn’t quite figure out what I wanted to use it for (definitely NOT a man cave) the remodel never really happened.
+One summer, Tom was between jobs and since he had a little free time on his hands pleaded with me, once again, to pleeease let him rip off the flat, leaking roof and get started.
 Since I had just started my landscape design business, it made perfect sense to turn it into my office!

 When my mother found out, she was furious, but he steadfastly denied it, blaming it instead on his poor friend.
-I guess ‘this friend’ decided it would be cool to carve my brother’s name and not his own?
+I guess this ‘friend’ decided it would be cool to carve my brother’s name and not his own?
 Hmmm…sounds a little fishy to me.

-While this space was re-created as my office, it’s morphed over the years into something much more meaningful.
-I’ve slowly filled it with things that are near and dear to my heart, from my past and present, and that fill me with joy.
-Whether it’s the pansies that my great, great grandmother painted for her mother, or my grandmother’s various knick-knacks that I’ve loved my whole life, the bookcase my father built for me when I was born, the little birds that my mother painted, or artwork my daughter’s made over the years – all of these items give me endless joy and inspiration.I love how my office is barely visible from most spots in the garden, like a secret that’s tucked away just waiting to be discovered.
+While this space was originally re-invented as my office, it’s morphed over the years into something much more meaningful.
+I’ve slowly filled it with things that are near and dear to my heart, from my past and present, that all fill me with joy.
+Whether it’s the pansies that my great, great grandmother painted for her mother, or my grandmother’s various knick-knacks that I’ve loved my whole life, the bookcase my father built for me when I was a toddler, the little birds that my mother painted, or artwork my daughter’s made over the years – all of these items give me endless joy and inspiration.I love how my office is barely visible from most spots in the garden, like a secret that’s tucked away just waiting to be discovered.
 This place is clearly the heartbeat of my garden.
 And to know that others can also feel how special it is makes it all the more meaningful.